-- Deliver appropriately accurate immigration advice and support in documentation/mentoring to each student affected by this disruption so that they remain in compliance.
+- Deliver immigration advice and support in documentation/mentoring to each student affected by this disruption so that they remain in compliance.

-- Collaborate with campus units to help students who cannot return to the U.S. to adjust to a fully online schedule for semesters in which they cannot come to campus or to defer admission or return for a later semester.
+- Collaborate with campus units to help students who cannot return to the U.S. to evaluate whether an online program of study is possible for Fall 2021, or assist the student to defer admission or return for a later semester as appropriate.

-Establish and communicate to the campus community the timeline, constraints, and recruitment strategies required to reopen education abroad programs and University travel, both domestic and international.
+Establish and communicate to the campus community adjustments to resumption of travel during COVID, as well as processes for such travel, both domestic and international.

-Further details of the application and review processes adaptations; resources to support healthy, safe, and secure travel; and university evaluation, preparation to travel, and support and securing of travelers are provided via coastal.edu/globalinitiatives/travel.
+Further details of the application and review processes adaptations; resources to support healthy, safe, and secure travel; and University support for its travelers are provided via coastal.edu/globalinitiatives/travel.

-- Unless the traveler has either been vaccinated against COVID-19 within three months of the period of travel or has had a positive COVID-19 test within the last 90 days, each person traveling on University-sponsored travel authorizations (both domestic and international) are expected to complete and provide Attestation of COVID-19 Test or Vaccination within 72 hours before travel and again within 72 hours of return to campus after travel and to follow all University guidelines related to quarantine after travel.
-In addition, local destinations or transportation services may require COVID testing or vaccination to enter/use the services, and therefore travelers must remain aware of these requirements and restrictions.
+- In addition, local destinations or transportation services may require COVID testing or vaccination to enter/use the services, and therefore travelers must remain aware of, and compliant with, these requirements and restrictions.
 Resources to help travelers remain aware of these changing restrictions and requirements are provided at coastal.edu/globalinitiatives/travel.

-- All University travelers are also expected to follow COVID guidelines of the University as well as all conveyances, jurisdictions to and through which they travel.
+- All University travelers are also expected to follow COVID guidelines of the University as well as all conveyances and jurisdictions to and through which they travel.
 Additional information and resources to support full awareness of these restrictions are provided at coastal.edu/globalinitiatives/travel.